 Posts Categorized: Technical Blog

-Welcome to Log Buffer.
-The weekly review of DBA industry news.
-Enjoy Log Buffer #199.
+Welcome to Log Buffer, the weekly roundup of database industry news.

 Following up on my threat of last week, I released Test::Wrapper on CPAN.
 If you read my previous blog entry, you know that one of the big gotchas of the wrapping gymnastics I was doing was that it was utterly #@$%$# up Test::Builder’s internal states.
 Thus, at that point, it was either run TAP tests, or use Test::Wrapper, but don’t do both at the same time.
 Not the most God-awful limitation ever, perhaps, but still not very cool.
 Since then, I’ve taken a second look at the problem, and realized that this limitation can not only be overcome, but in a surprisingly easy manner.